apache/tvm/docs/langref/relay_type.rst

 Relay's Type System
 ===================

-We briefly introduced types while detailing Relay's expression language , but have not yet described its type system.
+We briefly introduced types while detailing Relay's expression language, but have not yet described its type system.
 Relay is a statically typed and type-inferred language, allowing programs to be fully typed while requiring just a few explicit type annotations.